Storage is Governance — ICN Storage Specification

 Relationship to P0 Completion

-This spec closes the documentation gap for issue #1131.
+This spec documents issue #1131.
 The StorageClass and DataLocality types were implemented as part of the Meaning Firewall arc (Sprints 19-22).
-The StorageSpec and validate_storage_access() function referenced in the original issue acceptance criteria are not yet implemented — they are a remaining follow-up.
-This document provides the written specification that makes the existing implementation's governance intent legible, and identifies the outstanding gap.
+The StorageSpec and validate_storage_access() function referenced in the original issue acceptance criteria are now implemented (#2143) and callable, with the canonical-output rule enforced on the compute task-validation path.

 Sprint 23 Notes

 This task (s23-t7) is independent of s23-t5 (CRDT) and s23-t6 (ContainerRuntime).
-The StorageClass and DataLocality implementation is complete with full test coverage (21 tests covering ordering, access rules, serde roundtrips, and error display).
-StorageSpec and validate_storage_access() remain to be implemented to complete the acceptance criteria from the original issue.
+The StorageClass and DataLocality implementation is complete with full test coverage.
+StorageSpec and validate_storage_access() are now implemented (#2143) with unit tests covering the default spec, serde roundtrip, and all three StorageValidationError variants, plus compute-side tests proving the canonical-output rule rejects through ComputeTask::validate() and the live handle_submit path.